umer1msu/DENONO-RNASSEQ/README.md

+## Introduction

+RNA sequencing (RNA-seq) provides a genome-wide view of transcript abundance and is widely used to investigate gene expression differences among populations, treatments, and biological conditions.
+In this study, RNA-seq data from alfalfa weevil samples were processed to support de novo transcriptome assembly and downstream transcript quantification.

+This repository provides the scripts used for the RNA-seq data-processing workflow.
+The pipeline begins with read quality assessment using FastQC, followed by rRNA removal, adapter and quality trimming, and host-genome read filtering.
+Cleaned reads are then prepared for Trinity de novo transcriptome assembly, and transcript abundance is estimated using Salmon.

+The overall goal of this workflow is to generate high-quality transcriptomic resources that can be used for downstream analyses such as differential gene expression, functional annotation, and investigation of molecular responses associated with insecticide resistance.
+The scripts are intended for execution on an HPC cluster using Slurm and Conda-based software environments.
 # De novo RNA-seq Pipeline

 This repository contains shell and Slurm job scripts used for RNA-seq read processing, host-read removal, de novo transcriptome assembly, and transcript quantification.